isomerpages/nyp-sirs/_digital-programmes/skillsfuture-for-digital-workplace-sfdw.md

     </tr>
 </table></center>

 <p>The rapid adoption of digital technologies spurred by COVID-19 has become more apparent now than before.
-Online shopping, video conferencing, and remote working are now a daily part of our lives as we continue to rethink and readapt the way we live, work, and socialise in the new normal.</p>
+Home-based businesses are popping up as consumers and businesses turn online for buying and selling to cope with the disruptions by the pandemic.</p>

-<p>Join us in this two-day workshop with refreshed and up-to-date content to improve your digital engagement with your family, friends, colleagues or customers.
-Pick up the essential skills to stay connected, boost productivity and gain the confidence to enhance your new digital lifestyle!</p>
+<p>Aspire to start your own online business?
+Join us in this two-day workshop to gain the essential knowledge and skills to set up your home-based business and engage your customers online !</p>

 <h4>Outline</h4>
-- Develop a growth mindset to thrive in the digital landscape
-- Zoom and Live Streaming 101: How to use video conferencing tool for live streaming and social media
+- Discover home-based business trends
+- Identify essential skills for a home-based business
+- Manage a home-based business
+- Recognise different types of customers and ways to acquire them
-- Create attractive short videos and graphics for social media using free online tools
+- Create engaging marketing content with short videos and graphics
+- Leverage virtual conferencing platforms to conduct business functions such as sales meetings, product demonstrations, training classes and more
-- Identify fake news and common cybersecurity threats, and ways to safeguard your digital security
+- Identify fake news and common cybersecurity threats, and ways to to safeguard your digital security
-- Appreciate the evolution of customer engagement and communication
-- Understand the guidelines and types of home-based business, and how you can start your own

 <h4>Duration</h4>
 <p>2 days (9am - 6pm daily)</p>